mmstewart/snkrs-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A fully automated sneaker bot for purchasing exclusive sneakers on the Nike Canada SNKR's site.
+A fully automated sneaker bot for purchasing exclusive sneakers on the Nike USA SNKR's site.

 Feel free fork and edit this project to your liking.